 The B.A/B.Ed. combined degrees program with a major in Sociology/Social Studies Education requires a minimum of 30 courses in Arts and Science and 20 in Education.
-A minimum of 10 courses is required in the major.
+A minimum of 16 courses (10 courses in Sociology plus six cognates) is required in the Sociology major.
 A maximum of 17 courses in Sociology is allowed.